 Interested in connecting with the NCCs at Public Health 2020?
 Here’s how:

-- Connect with staff from across the NCCs participating in the various workshops, poster presentations, panel discussions and symposium listed below.
+- Connect with staff members from across the NCCs participating in the various workshops, poster presentations, panel discussions and symposium listed below.

 - Participate in the NCCPH concurrent session on Tuesday, April 30 at 16:00 entitled "Returning home: Honouring the voices of long-term evacuees following ‘natural disasters’ in Ashcroft Indian Band and Siksika Nation".